Richarde2312/NBodySimulation/README.txt

-1) Ensure to have BlueJ Editor Installed and all the libraries needed
+1) Ensure to have BlueJ Editor Installed and all the libraries needed.
-2) To run the applciation run the demo as normal.
+2) use the Guide pdf to install the librabries.
-3) If you are seletcing any presets make sure and press stop before.
-4) If u are applying settings make sure and press stop before.
+3) To use, Run teh Demo Class.